 Mixed reality capture

 HoloLens gives users the experience of mixing the real world with the digital world.
-Mixed reality capture (MRC) let you save that experience as either a photograph or a video.
+Mixed reality capture (MRC) let you capture that experience as either a photograph or a video.
 This lets you share the experience with others by allowing them to see the holograms as you see them.
 Such videos and photos are from a first-person point of view.
 For a third-person point of view, use spectator view.

 Use cases for mixed reality capture go beyond sharing videos amongst a social circle.
 Videos can be used to instruct others on how to use an app.
 Developers can use videos or stills to improve repro steps and debug app experiences.